stat-lab/MOPline/README.md

 **sample_list:** A sample list file showing sample names per line.
 A sample directory with the same name as the specified sample list must exist under the working directory.
 If the sample directory name and the sample name are different, specify them by separating each line with a comma, such as ${sample_directory_name},${sample_name}.
 It is assumed that the input vcf files (${sample_name}.Merge.ALL.vcf) exist in ${sample_directory}/${merge_dir}/.
 **merge_dir:** Name of the directory containing the input vcf files under the sample directories [default: Merge_7tools]
 **out_dir:** Name of the directory where the output vcf file will be generated [default: the same name as merge_dir]
 **out_prefix:** Prefix name of the output vcf file
+**gap_bed:** A bed file of reference gap regions.
+For human, the file is automatically selected from the MOPline package.
+For non-human species, obtain from [UCSC](https://hgdownload.soe.ucsc.edu/downloads) or create manually.

 The above command outputs ${out_prefix}.vcf under ${out_dir} directory.

 ### <a name="step4"></a>[Step-4] Genotype and SMC

 In this step, all SV alleles are genotyped based on multinominal logistic regression (model data are in the Data/R.nnet.models folder) and reference alleles are re-genotyped to recover missing SV calls by SMC.
-This step requires files showing repeat regions in the reference, which are provided for human (Data/ simpleRepeat.txt.gz, Data/ genomicSuperDups.txt.gz) and are automatically selected.
+This step requires files showing repeat regions in the reference, which are provided for human (Data/simpleRepeat.txt.gz, Data/genomicSuperDups.txt.gz) and are automatically selected.
 The command using the genotype_SV_SMC_7.4.pl script is as follows:
 ```
 mopline smc -v <input_vcf> -ts <tool_set> -od <out_dir> -p <out_prefix> -n <num_threads>
 ```